May 1, 2018 New Sustainability Portal Launched

-Textile Exchange’s new Sustainable Development Goals resources channel seek to align and mobilize industry efforts to end poverty, fight inequalities and tackle climate change.
+Textile Exchange’s new Sustainable Development Goals resources channel seeks to align and mobilize industry efforts to end poverty, fight inequalities and tackle climate change.

 Textile Exchange has launched a set of online resources they’re calling the SDG Resources Channel to support the textile industry’s engagement with the Sustainable Development Goals (SDGs).
 The SDGs, also known as the 2030 Agenda, are a set of 17 brazenly ambitious goals that were adopted by world leaders following a UN summit and which entered into force in 2016.
 In practice, they set the global sustainable development agenda until 2030, and some examples include: